VKCOM/statshouse/website/docs/guides/send-data.md

 Tags with many different values such as user IDs or email addresses may lead to [mapping flood](view-graph.md#mapping-status) errors or increased [sampling](guides/view-graph.md#sampling) due to high [cardinality](../conceptual-overview.md#cardinality).
-Metric cardinality is how many unique tag value combinations are possible for a metric.
+In StatsHouse, metric cardinality is how many unique tag value combinations you send for a metric.

-In StatsHouse, there are limitations for adding tag values.
-If a tag has too many values, they will exceed the [mapping budget](../conceptual-overview.md#mapping-and-budgets-for-creating-metrics) and will be lost: tag values for your measurements will be `Empty`.
+If a tag has too many values, they will soon exceed the [mapping budget](../conceptual-overview.md#mapping-and-budgets-for-creating-metrics) and will be lost: tag values for your measurements will be `Empty`.

-Even if you have managed to [avoid the mapping flood](edit-metrics.md#raw-values) but keep sending data with many tag values, your data will probably be [sampled](../conceptual-overview.md#sampling).
+Even if all your tag values have been already mapped, and you [avoid the mapping flood](edit-metrics.md#raw-values) but keep sending data with many tag values, your data will probably be [sampled](../conceptual-overview.md#sampling).
 Sampling means that StatsHouse throws away pieces of data to reduce its overall amount.
-Then it multiplies the rest of data by a sampling coefficient to keep aggregation and statistics the same.
+To keep aggregation, statistics, and overall graph's shape the same, StatsHouse multiplies the rest of data by a sampling coefficient.

 If it is important for you not to sample data at all, [keep an eye on your metric cardinality](view-graph.md#cardinality).